 I’ve never cheated on her, not out of revenge or in general.
 I don’t think I would cheat on her in the future, either, just because, I would like to think I wouldn’t, because it’s just not something that’s in me.
 I think if you’re in a relationship, you should be with only that person physically.
 Not just emotionally.
 But, you know, and if you don’t, and if you can’t handle it, then you should get divorced.

 Do you know if your wife is still having affairs?

 I’m pretty sure that it ended, but to be completely honest, I really don’t know.
-I’m out of the house at least 5 nights a week, and when I say I’m out of the house, I mean the earliest I’ll come home is 12:30 at night, and that’s the earliest.
+I’m out of the house at least five nights a week.
+When I say I’m out of the house, I mean the earliest I’ll come home is 12:30 at night, and that’s the earliest.
 I don’t think that is happening, but even if it was, I just … I guess I just lost all care.

 It doesn’t really appear that you’re doing either with your partner, though, right?

 Ideally, I’d get divorced.
 But like I said a few minutes ago, for me, my number one concern is financial.
 I don’t make six or seven figures a year.
 If I were to get divorced, my life would be even more miserable than it is now.